mittelmark/pantcl4r/README.md

 ![Build](https://github.com/mittelmark/pantcl4r/workflows/Makefile%20Package/badge.svg)

-An R package for literate programming for embedding programming languages like R, Python, Tcl or Octave, or display the output of diagram tools like  PlantUML,  GraphViz, Ditaa or Kroki, embedding citations and much more.
+An R package for literate programming for embedding programming languages like R, Python, Tcl or Octave, display the output of diagram tools like  PlantUML,  GraphViz, Ditaa or Kroki, embedding citations and much more.

-This is a small scale alternative to Sweave, Rmarkdown, Knitr etc. It is essentially a wrapper for the [pantcl](https://github.com/mittelmark/pantcl) application which does not need an installed version of pandoc or any other R package.
+The package _pantcl4r_ is a small scale alternative to Sweave, Rmarkdown, Knitr etc. It is essentially a wrapper for the [pantcl](https://github.com/mittelmark/pantcl) application which does not need an installed version of pandoc or any other R package.
+The package _pantcl4r_ has no dependencies on other non-standard R packages and is currently less than 400kb in size for downloading.

 It allows currently the embedding for the following programming languages and tools: